curiousest/curiousest.github.io/_posts/2019-06-18-time-management-calendar-fully-booked.md

 ### What must I physically do?

-- Write entries in your calendar
+- Write in my calendar every day
     - Make calendar items that are good decisions for those timeslots
-    - Compose those calendar items into an achievable calendar
+    - Don't book so much that I'm guaranteed to fail
-- Adhere to the plans laid out in the calendar
+- Follow the plans in my calendar
-    - Be aware of the calendar items
+    - Be aware of my calendar items
-    - Accept that adhering to the calendar should be your default behaviour
+    - Following my calendar should be my default behaviour
-    - Update the calendar to reflect a realistic future
+    - Update my calendar to reflect a realistic future

-Here are some examples of weeks in my calendars where I attempted to book most of my personal time (blue is personal, grey is work):
+Here are some examples of weeks in my calendar where I booked most of my personal time (blue is personal, grey is work):

 <img src="https://i.imgur.com/4XcLZsA.jpg" style="max-width: 1024px; max-height: 800px; width: auto; height: auto;"><br/>